If you have not yet signed up for the NASM CNC certification, receive a big discount here.

 Transport of Lipids

 When the monoglycerides, the fatty acids, and the fat-soluble vitamins reach the small intestine, they essentially reassemble into triglycerides.
-These are then going to enter into the lymphatic system and move to a large vein that drops to the heart.
+These will then enter the lymphatic system and move to a large vein that drops to the heart.

 Liver